The Complexity of Distance-$r$ Dominating Set Reconfiguration: Polynomial-Time Algorithms

-\subparagraph*{Graphs and Their Powers.} For a graph $G$ and an integer $s \geq 1$, the \textit{$s^{th}$ power of $G$} is the graph $G^s$ whose vertices are $V(G)$ and two vertices $u, v$ are adjacent in $G^s$ if $\dist_G(u, v) \leq s$.
+For a graph $G$ and an integer $s \geq 1$, the \textit{$s^{th}$ power of $G$} is the graph $G^s$ whose vertices are $V(G)$ and two vertices $u, v$ are adjacent in $G^s$ if $\dist_G(u, v) \leq s$.
 Observe that $D$ is a D$r$DS of $G$ if and only if $D$ is a DS of $G^{r}$.
-The following proposition is straightforward. \begin{propositionrep}[$\ast$] Let $\calG$ and $\calH$ be two graph classes and suppose that for every $G \in \calG$ we have $G^r \in \calH$ for some fixed integer $r \geq 1$.
-If \textsc{DSR} under $\sfTJ$ on $\calH$ can be solved in polynomial time, so does \textsc{D$r$DSR} under $\sfTJ$ on $\calG$. \end{propositionrep} \begin{appendixproof} Since $D$ is a D$r$DS of $G$ if and only if $D$ is a DS of $G^{r}$, any $\sfTJ$-sequence in $G$ between two D$r$DSs can be converted to a $\sfTJ$-sequence in $G^r$ between two corresponding DSs and vice versa. \end{appendixproof}
+The following proposition is straightforward. \begin{proposition} Let $\calG$ and $\calH$ be two graph classes and suppose that for every $G \in \calG$ we have $G^r \in \calH$ for some fixed integer $r \geq 1$.
+If \textsc{DSR} under $\sfTJ$ on $\calH$ can be solved in polynomial time, so does \textsc{D$r$DSR} under $\sfTJ$ on $\calG$. \end{proposition} \begin{proof} Since $D$ is a D$r$DS of $G$ if and only if $D$ is a DS of $G^{r}$, any $\sfTJ$-sequence in $G$ between two D$r$DSs can be converted to a $\sfTJ$-sequence in $G^r$ between two corresponding DSs and vice versa. \end{proof}